 Much of the following information has been corrected and expanded in a book on our family history.
 You can download it here: https://drive.google.com/file/d/1H_ORSpX8YCLiqbeLnTdX8dt9scAvIXf_/view?usp=sharing

 This website organizes research I have done into the Shattocke ancestral family, including such name variants as Shattock, Shattuck, Shaddick, Shaddock, Shadduck and so on.
 It includes research on our genetic cousins the Parrishs and Byars, who formed a branch of our family about 1640 AD.

-- This "Ancient Origin" page explores the family's deep history, all the way back to 23,000 years ago.
-There is a spreadsheet that goes even further back.
+This "Ancient Origin" page explores the family's deep history, all the way back to 23,000 years ago.

 Use the search function at the top of the page to find a specific reference.

-Note: When I am referring to the entire family I will use "Shattocke" as a generic reference to all the different spellings of the name found in the records, principally Shattock, Shattuck, Shaddock, Shaddick, and Shadduck.
+Note: When I am referring to the entire family I will use "Shattocke or Shattock" as a generic reference to all the different spellings of the name found in the records, principally Shattock, Shattuck, Shaddock, Shaddick, and Shadduck.

 Below is a visual snapshot of the state of the research to date.
 Click on the tree to enlarge it.
-This graphic is constantly updated.
-The graphic shows our descent from our common ancestor (Y16884 / Y16895) who was born about 1308 AD.
+The graphic shows our descent from our common ancestor (Y17171) who was born about 1350 AD.
 The diagram shows how we branched from two sons or grandsons of our common ancestor in subsequent centuries.
 I am assuming they branched from the Milverton Shattocks common ancestor.

 Summary: The Story So Far...

 Let's pick up the trail in south west Asia.